 Pique Tea is definitely more expensive than regular tea bags, much more than loose leaf teas, and even other instant tea varieties.
 Individual packages with 14 pouches run around $11.99 – 15.99.
 Which brings the cost of individual servings to about $0.85 – 1.14.

-However, comparing this to the cost of a tea at any coffee shop ($3-6), you are still saving a lot of money by having a pouch of Pique Tea crystals in your purse for on-the-go and skipping the coffee shop tea.
+However, comparing this to the cost of a tea at any coffee shop ($3-6), you are still saving a lot of money by having a pouch of Pique Tea crystals in your purse for on-the-go and skipping the coffee-shop tea.
+And it’s definitely more convenient than trying to figure out how to carry a single Earl Grey tea bag with you, hah.

 Each individual serving of Pique Tea is wrapped in a plastic pouch.
 I understand that this is great for the convenience factor of taking the tea to go.
 For having each serving already portioned out, and also for keeping the tea fresh.
 (I once only used half a pouch to make Hibiscus tea for my daughter.
 Then I forgot the remaining tea crystals for a few days.
 When I finally remembered, I found they were all clumped together (probably from absorbing moisture) and it took a LOT of stirring to dissolve this clump of tea crystals.)